hackclub/hackclub/workshops/memory_game/README.md

 - [getAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute) returns the value of a specified attribute on the element.
 - [push()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method adds one or more elements to the end of an array and returns the new length of the array.
-- [setTimeout()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) sets a timer which executes a function or specified piece of code once the timer expires.
+- [setTimeout()](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) sets a timer that executes a function or specified piece of code once the timer expires.

 Final `flipCard` function will be: